qbzzt/etherdocs/startingout/readme.md

 ```

 For example, I created an instance of `Counter` and deployed it to the address `0xB2086099f3b764a167B923A670bf8A7FbD46A1c6`.
 Here is how you increment it from the truffle console.
-Note that you need to have a compiled version of `Counter`, or at
+Note that you need to have a compiled version of `Counter` to be able
-least the ABI (application binary interface) from one.
+to do this.

 ```javascript
 (await Counter.at('0xB2086099f3b764a167B923A670bf8A7FbD46A1c6')).increment()